We’ve recently asked alumni to share songs that remind us of our time in Lampeter. If anyone else would like to contribute, let us know.

 Kathy Miles - On again, On again (Jake Thackray) ‘Remember him singing that when he came to Lampeter.’

-Mary Salter (1998) - Jump Around (House of Pain) ‘Wednesday half price vodka shots would get my mates on the dance floor the moment it came on!’
+Mary Salter (1998) - Jump Around (House of Pain) ‘Wednesday half price vodka shots would get my mates on the dance floor the moment it came on!
+I remember revising in the union bar in the afternoon, listening to Nights in White Satin (Moody Blues.)
+It went strangely well with medieval murders!’

 Susan Jones (1978) - Grease Sountrack ‘I was boarded in Harford.
 The girl on my right was best friends with the one directly opposite.
 They played the Grease soundtrack incessantly.
 I hated it.
 I preferred plainsong and classical music!
 The chap underneath me used to sing opera.
 He had a wonderful voice however I preferred Grease to opera!’